rohkea/6x12-font-lab/README.md

 This project is envisioned as a set of tools to make working with EasyRPG fonts easier.

+Currently it includes:

-Currently it only includes a visualizer to display symbols in some fonts (for now, it's not optimized at all, so some operations take time).
+- a visualizer to display symbols in some fonts (for now, it's not optimized at all, so some operations take time),
+- unfinished font editor for adding Chinese letters to Shinonome (in PHP+JS).

 License
 -------